 The Haarlem train station is the only train station in The Netherland built in the Art Nouveau architectural style.
 It’s heavily decorated with many colourful tiles.

-2. Haarlem’s historical centre
+2. Haarlem’s cobbled streets, church and historical buildings

 From Haarlem station, you walk right into the historical inner city of Haarlem.
 Haarlem is similar to Amsterdam because it also has many canals, small cobbled streets, many churches and monumental houses.
 Basically the entire centre of Haarlem is one big monument.
 The buildings in Haarlem date back to the 16th to the 19th century.